festim-dev/V-V-report/report/verification/mms/radioactive_decay.md

 # Radioactive decay

-This is a simple MMS example.
+This MMS case verifies the implementation of radioactive decay in FESTIM.
 We will only consider diffusion of hydrogen in a unit square domain $\Omega$ at steady state with a homogeneous diffusion coefficient $D$.
 We will impose a radioactive decay (`RadioactiveDecay`) source over the whole domain with a decay constant $\lambda$.